FOOD SAFETY IN A CHANGING, MOBILE & CONNECTED WORLD

 - Foreign embassies and consulates

-- Suppliers of various technologies to the food and pharmaceutical industry, including equipment, packaging, ingredients and chemicals, laboratory technology, supply chain and engineering solutions, certification and training etc
+- Suppliers of milling and processing equipment, packaging, ingredients and chemicals, laboratory technology, supply chain, automation &engineering solutions, certification and training to the food and pharmaceutical industry.

 - Exporters, distributors and importers of food and pharmaceutical products

-- Healthcare providers including hospitals; and other institutions including universities and other learning institutions
+- Hospitals and other institutions including universities, schools, prisons and other institutions

 - Academic and research institutes from Africa and the World